 art by Tom Mattel

 We are a "4theluv" market, exposure only.
-No monetary compensation for either the ezine or the print magazine (anthologies are separate).
+No monetary compensation for either the ezine or the print magazine.

 All submissions to The Horror Zine are subject to editing, but we work closely with the authors during the editing process.
 Nothing is published without the author's pre-approval and consent.
 Remember, even Stephen King has editors.